 The ability of a bank to manage risk also affects investors’ decisions.
 Even if a bank can generate large revenues, lack of risk management can lower profits due to losses on loans.
-Value investors are more likely to invest in a bank that is able to provide profits and is not at risk of losing money.
+Value investors are more likely to invest in a bank that is able to provide profits and is not at an excessive risk of losing money.

-- Prudent risk management can help banks improve profits as they sustain fewer losses on loans and investments.
+Prudent risk management can help banks improve profits as they sustain fewer losses on loans and investments.

-- Ways to decrease risks include diversifying assets, using prudent practices when underwriting, and improving operating systems.
+Ways to decrease risks include diversifying assets, using prudent practices when underwriting, and improving operating systems.

 Credit risk is the biggest risk for banks.
 It occurs when borrowers or counterparties fail to meet contractual obligations.
 An example is when borrowers default on a principal or interest payment of a loan.
-Defaults can occur from mortgages, credit cards, and fixed income securities.
+Defaults can occur on mortgages, credit cards, and fixed income securities.
 Failure to meet obligational contracts can also occur in areas such as derivatives and guarantees provided.

 While banks cannot be fully protected from credit risk due to the nature of their business model, they can lower their exposure in several ways.
 Since deterioration in an industry or issuer is often unpredictable, banks lower their exposure through diversification.

 Operational risk is the risk of loss due to errors, interruptions, or damages caused by people, systems, or processes.
-The operational type of risk is low for simple business operations such as retail banking and asset management and higher for operations such as sales and trading.
+The operational type of risk is low for simple business operations such as retail banking and asset management, and higher for operations such as sales and trading.
 Losses that occur due to human error include internal fraud or mistakes made during transactions.
 An example is when a teller accidentally gives an extra $50 bill to a customer.

 Market risk mostly occurs from a bank’s activities in capital markets.
 It is due to the unpredictability of equity markets, commodity prices, interest rates, and credit spreads.
 Banks are more exposed if they are heavily involved in investing in capital markets or sales and trading.